TheAenema/godot-core/README.md

 Godot Core is a purged and purified version of Godot Engine with all unnecessary features removed.
 It comes as an extracted core with Jenova Core and the Jenova Code IDE deeply integrated into the engine.

 ![godotcore_screenshot](https://github.com/user-attachments/assets/3c011f0a-6703-44d1-a7c1-2ce6514db7b4)

+This engine variation is built for developers pursuing bespoke, design-driven editions.
+It is not suited to general-purpose game development.

 ## What's Removed